Zeioth/dooku.nvim/README.md

 ```

 * (Optional) These options can be accessed from anywhere with `vim.g.dooku_config`.
-* (Optional) We also expose [advanced options](https://github.com/Zeioth/dooku.nvim/wiki/advanced_options) to control how the plugin work internally.
+* (Optional) We also expose [debug options](https://github.com/Zeioth/dooku.nvim/wiki/debug-options) to control how the plugin work internally.

 ## Basic usage
 Run the commands in this order